apache/spark/docs/sql-programming-guide.md

 up with multiple Parquet files with different but mutually compatible schemas.
 The Parquet data source is now able to automatically detect this case and merge schemas of all these files.

+Since schema merging is a relatively expensive operation, and is not a necessity in most cases, we turned it off by default starting from 1.5.0.
+You may enable it by

+1. setting data source option `mergeSchema` to `true` when reading Parquet files (as shown in the examples below), or
+2. setting the global SQL option `spark.sql.parquet.mergeSchema` to `true`.

 <div class="codetabs">

 <div data-lang="scala"  markdown="1">